-Many travelers decide to visit this wonderful Continent because of its countries full of wonders.
-But not all of them know how to connect to the internet, so they end up using the international roaming service.
+Many travelers decide to visit this beautiful continent because of its countries full of wonders and excitement.
+But not all tourists know how to connect to the internet, so they end up using the international roaming service.
 If this is your case, and you want to use this option, in this article, you are going to find all the information about international roaming in Latin America.

-We are going to tell you how to activate it, prices, and more.
+We are going to tell you how to activate the service, rates, and more.
 But we will also show you other alternatives to connect to the internet during your trip that may be a great option, such as the eSIM card for Latin America, which we will talk about later.

 Roaming in Latin America from different operators: a comparison

-You probably want to know about each company’s price and data plans, so you can pick the one that best suits your needs and budget.
-In the comparison table below, you are going to find this information about mobile operators that offer roaming services.
+You probably want to know about each company’s prices and data plans, so you can pick the one that best suits your needs and budget.
+In the comparison chart below, you are going to find the information regarding cellular operators that offer roaming services.

 |Cellular operator||Cellular data / Internet|